chenlongos/Phytium-Car/README.md

-# usb-doc
+# Phytium-Car doc
-USB with ArceOS document for ChenLongOS
+Phytium-Car with ArceOS document for ChenLongOS